BACK TO THE 70s TODAY... SOME THUNDER TONIGHT

 Your First Alert Weather Forecast:

-Early clouds will be giving way to sunshine as last night’s thunderstorms push north over Lake Superior.
-Your Wednesday looks partly cloudy and toasty warm.
+This afternoon will be partly cloudy and warm again.
 High temperatures will be back in the 70s, with a chance of low 80s west of the Fox Valley.
-An onshore southeast breeze will keep the lakeshore cooler with highs mainly in the 60s.
+An onshore southeast breeze will keep the lakeshore cooler with in the mid 60s to around 70.
 Anyway you slice it, our temperatures will be way above today’s normal high temperature of 50 degrees.

-Another round of showers and thunderstorms will arrive tonight from the south.
+Another round of showers and thunderstorms will arrive this evening from the South.
 As they pass though, there may be some brief downpours, lightning and small hail.
 However tonight’s severe weather outlook is LOW.

-More on and off rain is possible all the way through the weekend, as a couple lobes of low pressure swing through along the jet stream.
+More on and off rain is possible all the way through the weekend, as a couple of areas of low pressure swing through the area.
 Temperatures will slowly cool down over the next several days.
-We may see our highs drop back into the 40s around Tuesday of next week.
+We may see our highs drop back to around 50 by Tuesday of next week.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play.